-Test cases of ecommerce websites can be considered as a list of instances or fields that a tester will use to determine whether an ecommerce website under test satisfies the requirements or works appropriately.
+Test cases for ecommerce websites can be considered as a list of instances or fields that a tester will use to determine whether an ecommerce website under test satisfies the requirements or works appropriately.

 Firstly, to start any testing package for your ecommerce website, it’s crucial to have a report on what you test.
 Any ecommerce website test script includes seemingly endless points to check.
 Therefore, it may take you days to find out what you have left if you miss a minor point.
-Plus, a bright and well-structured report will be much easier to follow in the next time and for other readers.
+Plus, a bright and well-structured report will be much easier to follow the next time and for other readers.

 Test case management tools such as Quality Center, JIRA have become well-known for many companies to write test cases for an ecommerce site.
 Some are using excel sheets to write to them.
 However, they all share several standard must-have information.

 - Project name: this is the identification of each project to others.
 In case you carry out several tests, you should name them following uniform rules.

 - Test ID: Each test project for any ecommerce website contains many criteria.
 Therefore, to make sure that you can quickly check or mention a single test case, we should give a unique ID for each test field.

 - Date: This should be the date when you created the test.

 - Section: There are many sections on each page ecommerce website.
 To not miss any part, you should write down which section you are testing.
 For example, you must test sections on the product page such as product images, product information, product descriptions, product reviews, etc.

 - Test steps: all test steps should be mentioned in detail here.

 - Expected result: This is the result which we expect on testing or, in other words, how the system shows when this section works appropriately.